US Fulbright Logo

 Affiliation Fees/Tuition covered in grant benefits

-The Commission will secure free affiliations for grantees at universities (where there is an invitation letter provided with the application), however, this will not give grantees access to audit courses and to check out books from the library.
+The Commission will secure free affiliations for grantees at universities (where there is an invitation letter provided with the application).
+However, this may not give grantees access to audit courses or check out books from the library.

 Award Benefits